 - Mature age (at least 18 years of age)

-All applicants will receive an official letter on the day indicating whether or not they have been successful.
+All applicants will receive an official notification at the interview indicating whether or not they have been successful.

 Qualification & Recognition